WailanTirajoh/js-form-validator/README.md

-# KL Validator
+# JS Form Validator

-KL Validator is a simple form data validation library for JavaScript.
+JS Form Validator is a simple form data validation library for JavaScript.
 It provides a set of base rules for checking the type and value of various inputs, and allows you to define custom rules as well.

 ## Installation

-To install KL Validator, use one of the following package managers:
+To install JS Form Validator, use one of the following package managers:

 ```
-npm install --save kl-validator
+npm install --save js-form-validator
 ```

 ```
-pnpm add kl-validator
+pnpm add js-form-validator
 ```

 ## Usage

-To use KL Validator, import the Validator class and create a new instance, passing in an object with the following properties:
+To use JS Form Validator, import the Validator class and create a new instance, passing in an object with the following properties:

 - formData: An object containing the form data to be validated.
 - rules: An object specifying the validation rules for each field in the form data. (rules is not required to be pass as an parameter here)
-  Here's an example of how to use KL Validator to validate a form with a required name field:
+  Here's an example of how to use JS Form Validator to validate a form with a required name field:

 ```
-import { Validator } from "kl-validator";
+import { Validator } from "js-form-validator";

 const formData = {
     name: null,